dosqas/UBB-SE-2025-AmenintareaMaimutei/README.md

 ---

 ## 📌 Project Overview
 The part of the application we develop will enable **administrators** to manage hospital operations efficiently and allow **patients** to provide feedback on their experiences.
-The Hospital project as a whole follows a structured development process where our team will gradually merge smaller components from multiple teams into a fully functional system.
+The Hospital project as a whole follows a structured development process where our group will gradually merge smaller components from multiple teams into a fully functional system.

 ---